 One leader I know got very creative.
-In order to hold himself accountable to not look at his computer while interacting with others, John Ott, President of Guided Capital, had a sign strategically hung in the sight line of where a visitor would sit in his office.
+In order to hold himself accountable to not look at his computer while interacting with others, a friend and colleague of mine, John Ott, had a sign strategically hung in the sight line of where a visitor would sit in his office.
 The sign said, “If I’m NOT LOOKING at you, then I’m NOT LISTENING to you.”

 Now that sends a message to both parties, doesn’t it?

 No matter what the specifics are of our leadership roles, there is almost always something that can be done to reduce the technological interruptions that keep us from listening as well.

 When done well, managing our technology in order to help us listen well does more than make others feel as if they matter.
 It actually communicates — both to them and to ourselves — that they do matter.
 That distinction might seem like hair-splitting to some, but it’s not.
 There is far greater power in valuing others enough to listen to them than merely trying to get them to feel as we are listening to them.
 To make it a little clearer, just ask yourself which you’d rather have — someone trying to make you feel like you’re being listened to or someone actually listening to you?
 We’d all choose the latter, and that’s what our followers want from us as well.